 CRS support is growing to meet the influx of refugees to Moldova and is preparing for longer-term assistance.
 That support includes:

 - Food and living supplies.
 Over 1,000 hot meals are being distributed daily at government-run refugee centers.
 Beds and other living supplies are being provided at these centers as well.

 - Cash assistance.
-CRS and Caritas Moldova have opened seven cash centers and provided nearly $2 million in cash assistance to more than 16,000 people.
+CRS and Caritas Moldova have opened eight cash centers and provided nearly $2 million in cash assistance to more than 69,000 people.

 Romania receives thousands of new Ukrainian refugees daily and with ongoing CRS support, Caritas Romania is providing short-term housing and hot meals in 17 reception centers.
-In Bucharest, Caritas continues to support new arrivals and provides transportation to accommodation centers and access to embassies.
-CRS has also developed a partnership with International Orthodox Christian Charities to expand reception centers and accommodation support to locations not covered by Caritas.
+In Bucharest, Caritas continues to support new arrivals and provide transportation to accommodation centers and access to embassies.
+CRS has also partnered with International Orthodox Christian Charities to expand reception centers and accommodation support to locations not covered by Caritas.

 CRS' Erik Heinonen, who lived with his family in Irpin, Ukraine, recently spoke with CRS communication officer Megan Gilbert about the challenges they faced as they fled Ukraine when the war began, and how he and CRS are now supporting refugees in Romania:

-At least 2.5 million Ukrainians have fled to Poland, and Caritas Poland continues to provide food, shelter, counseling, and supplies at eight border crossings.
-To date, Caritas has provided accommodation to 15,000 people - more than half of whom are children.
+More than 3.5 million Ukrainians fled to Poland at the start of the war, and Caritas Poland continues to provide food, shelter, counseling, and supplies at eight border crossings.

 Working with the Ministry of Family and Social Affairs, Caritas also continues to provide accommodation and support to a growing number of unaccompanied children at centers in 8 dioceses.
 With technical support from CRS, new programming is being developed, including: